iTwin/itwinjs-core/docs/learning/backend/IModelDb.md

 Every now and then the schemas in the iModel may become incompatible with newer versions of the software.
 In these cases it may be recommended, and sometimes even mandatory to upgrade the schemas in the iModel before it can be opened.
 Note that whether an upgrade is mandatory may depend on if the model is to be opened ReadOnly or ReadWrite - the requirements for the latter are more stringent.

 There are two kinds of schemas that typically get upgraded:
-* [Domain schemas](../bis/intro/schemas-domains) - the ECSchema-s that define the information for specific [Domains](../bis/intro/glossary/#domain)
+* [Domain schemas](../../bis/intro/schemas-domains) - the ECSchema-s that define the information for specific [Domains](../../bis/intro/glossary/#domain)
 * *Profile schemas* - the Schemas of database tables that are either not mapped to domain schemas, or are otherwise used to store meta-data about the mapping of database tables to domain schemas.

 The iModel.js API provides for a way to validate (check compatibility) and upgrade all the schemas in the iModel.
-The methods below can be used with local copies of the iModel:
+To upgrade -
+* Download a local copy of the iModel as a briefcase with [BriefcaseManager.downloadBriefcase]($backend)
+* Call [BriefcaseDb.validateSchemas]($backend) to validate the schemas in the iModel.
-* Use [BriefcaseDb.validateSchemas]($backend) and [BriefcaseDb.upgradeSchemas]($backend) to validate and upgrade schemas in briefcases - the upgrade process involves acquiring schema locks to avoid concurrent schema changes by different users.
-(Use [BriefcaseManager.downloadBriefcase]($backend) to download the briefcase to be validated/upgraded)
+* Call [BriefcaseDb.upgradeSchemas]($backend) to upgrade schemas - the upgrade process involves:
+  - acquiring a schema lock to avoid concurrent schema changes by different users
-* Use [StandaloneDb.validateSchemas]($backend) and [StandaloneDb.upgradeSchemas]($backend) to validate and upgrade schemas in standalone files.
-In this case there is neither a need to acquire schema locks, nor to push changes to the iModel Hub.
+  - opening the local briefcase
+  - making the necessary profile schema changes to the briefcase (if the profile version has been upgraded in the current version of the software)
+  - capturing these profile changes as a ChangeSet and pushing it to iModel Hub
+  - importing the latest copies of the domain ECSchemas to the briefcase (if there is a newer version included in the current version of the software)
+  - capturing these schema changes (if any) as a ChangeSet and pushing it to iModel Hub
+  - releasing the schema lock
+  - closing the local briefcase